-Host a Japanese Student for 2~4 weeks (December program is 1 or 2 weeks) and share the love of Christ in your home
+Host a Japanese Student for 2~4 weeks (December program is about 2 weeks) and share the love of Christ in your home

 Scroll down for the application link, host family qualifications, and the process of placing a student in your home.